bndtools/bnd/docs/_instructions/_ext/buildrepo.md

 summary:  After building a JAR, release the JAR to the given repositories.
 ---

-After bnd has build a project it creates 0 or more JARs.
-If the `-buildrepo` is set, the JARs are `put` into the given repositories.
+The `-buildrepo` instruction allows you to automatically release JARs built by a project to one or more specified repositories.
+After building, if `-buildrepo` is set, the resulting JARs are placed into the named repositories, which must already exist in the workspace.
+You can also provide additional properties to control the release context for each repository.

 The syntax is as follows:

 	 -buildrepo   ::= repo ( ',' repo )*
 	 repo			::= NAME ( ';' NAME ('=' VALUE)? )*